-What are they hiding?
+What Are They Hiding?
 ‘Annual’ police accountability report discontinued

-The Metropolitan Police Department said its Internal Affairs Burea Accountability Report was no longer produced because it did not suit its business needs.
+The Metropolitan Police Department said its Internal Affairs Bureau Accountability Report was no longer produced because it did not suit its business needs.

 After publishing its first internal affairs accountability report in 2021 and promising to release it annually, the Metropolitan Police Department said this week it no longer produces the report.